- Find a Doctor

 Trick or Treat: Surviving the Sweetest Season

 With dozens of varieties of Halloween candy lining the shelves this October, avoiding your sweet tooth may prove to be very difficult.
 While it is still okay to indulge in Halloween treats, you might wish to educate yourself on some of the candies.
-In the following guide, you’ll find which Halloween candies are considered the best and the worst.

 - Worst Fun Size Candy Bar: Butterfinger (100cals, 4g fat)